mbed-ce/fxload/README.md

 - Improved error messages (esp. for failing to open USB devices)
 - Improved device selection menu

-## Code Installation
+## Installing FXLoad

 ### Installer
-On Windows, FXLoad can be installed via the Windows installer downloadable from the Releases page.
-(TODO)
+On Windows, FXLoad can be installed via the Windows installer downloadable from the [Releases](https://github.com/mbed-ce/fxload/releases) page.

 ### Building from Source
 FXLoad can be built from source using CMake and a C/C++ compiler.
 The first step is to use Git to clone the project.
 Make sure to pass "--recursive" to get the submodules: